 Look for device driver updates

-Device drivers play an important role on your computer that lets the windows 11 operating system and a device communicate with each other.
-And device manufacturers regularly update their driver software to make it compatible, error-free and optimized.
-If you have older or outdated drivers, especially for the essential ones (Graphics driver, Audio driver, and network adapter driver) you may experience different problems with windows 11.
+Device drivers play an important role on your computer that lets the Windows 11 operating system and a device communicate with each other.
+Device manufacturers regularly update their driver software to make it compatible, error-free and optimized.
+If you have older or outdated drivers, especially for the essential ones (Graphics driver, Audio driver, and network adapter driver) you may experience different problems with Windows 11.
 Such as the PC automatically restarting with a blue screen error, a black screen at startup, the system being very slow or not responding or slow start and shutdown, and more.

 You can update the driver using the device manager, look for the device manufacturer site for the latest driver version or you can prefer third-party driver update software to make the process automatic.